 Eight agencies within the study scope have portfolios in HSR and PCR, with each agency shaping its portfolio around specific focus areas that address its individual congressional authorization, mission, and operational needs.
 Portfolios tend to differ along three main dimensions — the scope of the health care system examined (settings, populations), research objectives, and key research audiences.
 For example, the portfolios of AHRQ, the National Institutes of Health (NIH), and the Centers for Disease Control and Prevention (CDC) each have relatively broad but differing scopes:

 AHRQ: Study participants across the range of stakeholder groups emphasized AHRQ's unique and central role in HSR and PCR (see Figure 1).
-As the only federal agency with statutory authorization to generate HSR, AHRQ focuses on health care system outcomes, evidence syntheses, and dissemination of innovations across settings and populations.
+As the only federal agency with statutory authorization to generate HSR with a mission to do so across the health care system, AHRQ focuses on systems-based outcomes, evidence syntheses, and dissemination of innovations throughout settings and populations in the United States.
 The agency also serves as the home for federal PCR, although it does not receive targeted funding for this latter mission.

 NIH: NIH's portfolio of HSR and PCR addresses a similarly broad scope of health care, but its research tends to be organized around specific diseases, body systems, or populations.